-Selecting braces to straighten your teeth is always going to be a difficult decision.
-It’s important to weigh the pros and cons of each available type.
-The traditional metal option is the most popular type.
-However the Damon system has proven to be a high-quality alternative that you might want to consider.
-Understanding more about the differences between these two types will make your decision a much easier one when it finally comes time to visit the orthodontist.
+Selecting braces is always going to be a difficult decision.
+It’s essential to weigh the pros and cons of each available type.
+Traditional metal braces are the most popular type.
+Yet, the Damon system has proven to be a high-quality alternative.
+Understanding more about the differences will make your decision much easier.
+In this post, we’ll play Damon System versus Traditional Braces.
+Let the games begin.

-Advantages of Damon System
+Advantages of the Damon System

 This Damon appliance has several advantages over traditional orthodontic appliances.
 One advantage that your child will likely be happy to hear about.
 The brackets used with this system are completely clear.
 The wires are still visible.

-So, you’ll be able to avoid the small amount of pain that typically comes with routine care.
+So, you’ll be able to avoid the small amount of pain that comes with routine care.
 This system is also able to reduce the amount of friction that takes place.
 This ensures that your teeth are safe from deterioration and erosion.
-Brushing and flossing is much easier with this option.
-The brackets can even be removed by the orthodontist at any time during the process.
+Brushing and flossing are much easier with this option.
+The orthodontist can remove brackets at any time during the process.
 This facilitates better oral hygiene.

 While there are many benefits of selecting this system for your teeth straightening needs.
 There are also several disadvantages that you should be made aware of.
 These include:

 When selecting any type of orthodontic appliance, one of the first questions to ask is.
 “What are the costs associated with treatment?”

 While standard orthodontic appliances can cost anywhere from $3,000 to $7,000.
 The Damon option will usually run anywhere from $3,500 to $8,000 on average.
-This can be covered by your dental insurance plan, so make sure to inquire about this before making your final purchase decision.
+This you can cover with a dental insurance plan.
+Inquire about this before making your final decision.

 2125 Blakemore Avenue